Fefedu973/SignalRGB-To-OpenRGB-Bridge/README.md

 This plugin allows you to make Nvidia Founder Editions graphics cards compatible with signalRGB

 ## What is working Right now ?
-- Connection with one device with openRGB provided that it's id is not changed
+- Device from OpenRGB sync with SignalRGB
-- One zone color support
+- One zone color control
+- Multiple Device Support

 ## TODO:
-- Multiple device support
 - Mutliple LED support
 - Device sepcific controls
 - Fixing bugs related to device recognition and more